supersym/documents/literate-coffee-script.md

 ### External modules

-Technically, these titles are not a 100% accurate.
-It's not *always* modules that we are importing but for arguments sake, let's just consider the methods and properties which are exposed (using `module.exports` statements), and which belong to a certain class or group of entities rather than really "belong" to the module, to at least be a integrated part of it.
-Usually we will be depending upon the entire package anyway, by use of the `require` keyword we may access the externally defined sweetness.

-These packages however, are not something we can always just rely upon.
+These packages are, contrary to the previous ones, not something we can always just rely upon.
 The built-in, internal node.js logic, dictates for a major part some of its strengths and weaknesses but sadly, if a package is not found in the `node_modules` tree of directories, node does nothing to offer us a download.
 Instead we get the very unfriendly stack dumps.